intelagense/rwxrob/wish/README.md

 Hell just a realistic chem lab that taught about what happens when you combine different chemicals would be amazing.

-## Full YAML 1.2 and JQ Parser Command

-The `jq` command is absolutely phenomenal.
-It just only exists for JSON.
-There needs to be a `yq` as well that is *good* --- not that Python PyYAML shit.
-It also needs to be written in Go, C, or Rust and maybe have a lot of the unnecessary query stuff removed.
-It could be installed as *both* `yq` and `jq` and detect how it is called in order to process data differently.
-Fuck the old `jq` which never plans to support more than the "JSON internal structures".

-Such a tool would be so monumentally useful it might even put a serious dent in the use of databases in general.
-Something that supported that level of power, including the full remote files idea, would completely dominate the flat-file data management space.

 ## YAML "Lite"

 Let's face it.
 YAML kinda sucks.
 It allows for execution of code and